tomyprs/deezloader/README.md

 - I am not responsible for the usage of this program by other people.
 - I do not recommend you doing this illegally or against Deezer's terms of service.
 - This project is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+- The css and the js code haven't been coded by me, all thanks go to Shayan (https://codepen.io/shayanea/pen/yvvjya)

 * ### OS Supported ###
 	![Linux Support](https://img.shields.io/badge/Linux-Support-brightgreen.svg)